 What are we recommending?

-- 2.1 The Schools Forum is asked to: - Consider, comment and make recommendations on the potential options relating to changes to the local schools funding formula.
+- 2.1 The Schools Forum is asked to: - Consider, comment and make recommendations on the final schools funding formula to be adopted from 2017-18 onwards.

 How much will it cost and how will it be paid for?